 Yes.
 All graduates receive individual counseling and assistance with finding a teaching job.
 We have contacts with many schools worldwide and can often place graduates within its own network of language schools.will help with all aspects of job seeking from CV/resume construction and interview techniques to arranging job interviews.
 We recommend that you take our TEFL course in Brazil if you want to teach in the same country.

 When is the best time to do the TEFL course in Brazil?

 There really is no best or worst time.
 Countries in different hemispheres have different academic years and tend to hire year round anyway, on and as needed basis.

 Contact us to request our detailed Course Content eBrochure!

 By attending this course, you will receive so much more than a TEFL Certificate and job contacts in Brazil, you will get priceless experiences!
-Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and excitement of Brazil.
+Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and excitement of Rio de Janeiro.